umenzi/bio-inspired_algorithms/README.md

 - The default environment, `Environment.py`, is a 2D grid with obstacles and a starting and final position.
   - Special relevance for the  `visualize_environment` method, which plots the environment and the path found by the algorithm, if any.
     - The user can generate as many types of obstacles as desired by providing an array of the obstacles' radius and their frequencies.
 The obstacles are then generated randomly in the inner 80% of the environment.
-- The agents, `Agent.py`, are able to move in the four cardinal directions.
+- The agents, `Agent.py`.
 - The algorithms are stored in the `algorithms` folder.
 - Additional helper classes, such as `Coordinate.py` or `Direction.py`, are also provided in the `helpers` folder.